xinhaoyuan/morpheus/README.md

 Usage
 -----

-As a research project, the API may change overtime and the document here may become obsolute -- please refer to example code.
+As a research project, the API may change overtime and the document here may become obsolete -- please refer to example code.

 We use the term `host` to refer the program running outside of the sandbox and `guest` for the program inside.